mcdonc/.nixconfig/videos/devenv/script.rst

 whether he uses one or the other platform.
 In particular, a developer needn't run NixOS to use ``devenv``, and if the configuration scripts are written in a cross-plaform way, and the developer is on MacOS, he won't need to run the app in a VM or a container.
+As long as the production deployment target is Linux, your developers can use whatever they like.

 ``devenv`` uses the concept of a "shell" to do its magic.
 When the developer enters a shell, all of the required support libraries, the software required to